ahzs645/forest/README.md

 ## Play in the browser

 Open `index.html` in your browser to launch the retro terminal interface.
 Tap the on-screen buttons or type numbers/labels to answer prompts — the layout is fully mobile friendly.
-Press `ESC` at any time to restart with a different combination of role and operating area.
+Use the top-right **Glossary** button to search forestry jargon, and tap any highlighted in-line term to jump straight to its definition.
+Hit **Restart** (or press `ESC`) to open a confirmation modal before wiping your run and selecting a new crew.

 ### Forester specializations